Mangweli/Mangweli/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-#### I'm Kingsley, a Senior Software Engineer specializing in Software Analysis and Design, Development, and Deployment with a strong focus on DevOps practices.
+#### I'm Kingsley, a Senior Software Engineer specializing in Software Analysis and Design with a strong focus on DevOps practices.

 I bring a wealth of experience in crafting scalable and efficient software solutions.
 My expertise spans across multiple programming languages and frameworks, enabling me to design and implement robust systems.
 I am passionate about continuous learning and am always exploring new technologies to enhance my skill set.